I’m a “big picture” kind of person. I know that.

-2. The WHY.
-Why are we talking.
+2. The WHY?
+Why are we talking?
 Why are we “doing” something?
-Why is it important that we’re expending effort?
+Why is it important that we’re expending the effort?

 If I didn’t cover those two things during any business or involved conversation I have, I don’t feel like there was any point of talking at all.

-Usually people talking about their emotions bores me.
+Usually, people talking about their emotions bores me.
 Don’t get me wrong, if someone is describing something really important – on a deep level – I am always engrossed in it.
-I’ve worked for 7 years as a mental health counselor and talked with people that murdered their kids, their landlord, twins that murdered their mother.
+I’ve worked for 7 years as a mental health counselor and talked with people who had murdered their kids, their landlord, twins that murdered their mother.
 I have had quite a lot of very important in-depth conversation and to me, that’s what life is all about.